Extraltodeus/Stable-Diffusion-temperature-settings/README.md

 To this effect I wrote a dynamic scaling temperature function.
 It sets itself relatively to the selected resolution.
 As it is a work in progress, for now it is only good for smaller resolution and tends to become too strong over 1.5x the base resolution.

-**TO USE IT** justelect the patch corresponding to your model and set the temperature slider at 0.
+To use it just select the patch corresponding to your model and set the temperature slider at 0.

 # Examples